kollektivminds/kollektivminds.github.io/src/pedagogy.md

 ___

-## Interactive Materials for First-Year Russia, an Open Educational Resource
+## Interactive Materials for First-Year Russian, an Open Educational Resource

 Members of UVA's Department of Slavic Languages & Literatures have created a set of natively digital resources for first-year university students in Russian-language courses.
 The PI of the project is Anna Borovskaya-Ellis.
 The resources, including traditional textbook explanatory content as well as digitally internative exercises made with the [H5P](https://h5p.com/) tool suite, are hosted on [PressBooks](https://pressbooks.com/) and are currently being tested in UVA Russian-language classrooms.
 After a trial run, the resource will be available within the [Open Educational Resource (OER) Commons](https://www.oercommons.org/) network.